nicklasnordfors/nicklasnordfors.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!

 I am a Ph.D.
 Candidate in Economics at Stockholm University.

-I work primarily on issues related to development and environmental economics.
+My research focuses on questions in labor, health, and public economics.

+My main fields of interest are environmental and development economics.
+I will be on the job market during the 2023-2024 academic year.